Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Discussion

 \section{Discussion}

 \paragraph{Hard TopK vs.\ soft sparsity} Our results trace the temporal coherence problem to the hard top-$k$ selection.
 Small input perturbations between consecutive frames can flip which $k$ features are active.
-To test whether \textit{soft} sparsity mechanisms can address this directly, we train SAE variants using sparsemax~\cite{pmlr-v48-martins16} and entmax-1.5~\cite{peters-etal-2019-sparse} activations.
-(Table~\ref{tab:soft_sparsity}).

-Table~\ref{tab:soft_sparsity} sweeps sparsemax temperature from 0.1 to 50.
-Increasing temperature raises $L_0$ from 1.0 to 20.2 and recovers probe accuracy from 2.0\% to 19.8\% (surpassing raw features).
-However, even at $T{=}50$, $L_0$ remains far below TopK's 64 and $R^2$ stays negative ($-0.32$).
-This confirms that temperature scaling alone cannot bridge the gap between soft and hard sparsity.
-Reaching TopK-level $L_0$ with smooth activations likely requires hybrid approaches (e.g., soft selection with a hard floor).
-The choice of $k{=}64$ for TopK follows Gao et al.~\cite{gao2024scalingevaluatingsparseautoencoders}.
+To test whether \textit{soft} sparsity mechanisms can address this directly, we train SAE variants using sparsemax~\cite{pmlr-v48-martins16} and entmax-1.5~\cite{peters-etal-2019-sparse} activations, sweeping the sparsemax temperature from $0.1$ to $50$ (full table in the Supplementary Material).
+Raising the temperature raises $L_0$ from $1.0$ to $20.2$ and recovers probe accuracy from $2.0\%$ to $19.8\%$, surpassing raw features.
+But even at $T{=}50$, $L_0$ remains far below TopK's $64$ and $R^2$ stays negative ($-0.32$) against the matched hard-TopK control for this ablation ($R^2 = 0.309$; that control is TopK with the same temporal contrastive term, not the standard SAE of Table~\ref{tab:main_results}).
+Temperature scaling alone therefore cannot bridge soft and hard sparsity; reaching TopK-level $L_0$ with smooth activations likely requires hybrid approaches such as soft selection with a hard floor.
+We keep TopK and add a training-time term that makes its selections temporally consistent, which costs nothing in interpretability: it pushes the \textit{same} features to fire across adjacent frames.
+The choice of $k{=}64$ follows Gao et al.~\cite{gao2024scalingevaluatingsparseautoencoders}.

 \paragraph{Learned vs.\ random dictionaries.} To verify that SAE dictionaries learn meaningful structure rather than acting as random overcomplete projections, we train a control SAE with frozen random decoder weights (same architecture, only the encoder is optimized).
 At 10K clips, the learned decoder achieves $R^2 = 0.910$ (clip-pooled) compared to $R^2 = 0.578$ for the frozen decoder.
 This large gap confirms that the decoder learns a structured dictionary.
 Probe accuracy is similar (19.7\% learned vs.\ 19.6\% frozen), indicating that the encoder extracts discriminative features regardless of decoder quality.
 The decoder's role is reconstruction fidelity, not discrimination.